 This course will run for three months.

-This course is TQI/NESA accredited and meets the Australian Professional Standards for Teachers standards 2.1.2 and 2.5.2.
+TQI/NESA accreditation for this course is pending.
+This course meets the Australian Professional Standards for Teachers standards 2.1.2 and 2.5.2.

 The course will cover all the content from MS1: Networks and Paths, as described on the NESA website, including the following concepts:

 The course also covers the following algorithms (procedures):

 * Kruskal's algorithm, for finding minimal spanning trees,